A response to Chad Vegas, A Brief Guide to DMM

 Vegas again seems to be reacting against an extreme view that DBS is the only valid methodology and that human teachers, beyond the Bible and the Holy Spirit, are unnecessary.
 However, even though DMM proponents are convinced that a discovery approach is the most effective tool for disciple making (which is why it is emphasized), Vegas’ understanding that the DMM emphasis invalidates other teaching methods is incorrect.
 There are three primary dialogical dynamics in any disciple making process: the relationship between the individual and the Bible, the individual and others, and the individual and their context.
 In DMM, the first dynamic is foundational to establish God’s authority through scripture, and the last is essential to encourage faith lived out in obedience.
 The second dynamic is the DBS practice of studying the Bible in a group setting.
 DMM proponents do not want these important dynamics undermined by relying on human teachers rather than the Holy Spirit and scripture.
 Prioritizing the DMM process does not require a denial or rejection other methodologies, any more than approval of the methodologies advocated by Vegas requires the disapproval of the DMM process.

 Nonetheless, there is a sense in which DBS seeks to correct an abuse by teachers who have (even inadvertently) turned people away from trusting God’s Word to trusting in their interpretation of God’s Word.
 DBS may even be seen as a correction of the idea that the Bible can only be understood by the elite: those who have access to the original languages and are well versed in the whole Bible.
 The average believer is intimidated by such knowledge and many do not believe they can understand God’s Word without the filter or mediation of someone with special knowledge; they prefer to listen to someone expound God’s Word rather than reading it for themselves.
-In that case, DBS is important foundational training of the perspicuity of scripture, reinforcing that people can discover God’s truth for themselves.
+In that case, DBS is important foundational training of the perspicuity of scripture, reinforcing the conviction that people can discover God’s truth for themselves.
 The DBS process helps missionaries avoid being teachers who, either overtly or inadvertently, say, “Think and believe as I do.”
 Instead they orient seekers to look at what God says, discover with others who God is and what God wants, and then consider how that is to be lived out.
 DBS moves the disciple towards an orientation similar to the Bereans who searched the scriptures to see what God has truly said (Acts 17:11).

 Vegas also claims that DBS as an evangelistic method is wrong and harmful.
 He believes that the biblical directive is that while converted disciples can interpret scripture, obey scripture, and evangelize others, “unbelievers” cannot be corrected or guided by scripture and the Holy Spirit, they need to be preached to.